fmeiraf/primeGraph/README.md

 - **Zero Lock-in**: Deploy and run workflows however you want, with no vendor dependencies.
 - **Opinionated Yet Adaptable**: Structured foundations with room for customization.

-_Note from the author: This project came to life through my experience of creating AI (wrapper) applications.
+_Note from the author: This project came to life through my experience of creating AI applications.
 I want to acknowledge [langgraph](https://www.langchain.com/langgraph) as the main inspiration for this project.
 As an individual developer, I wanted to gain experience creating my own workflow engine—one that's flexible enough to be deployed however you want, while opening doors for implementing more of my own ideas and learnings.
 This is a open source project though, so feel free to use it, modify it, and contribute to it._

 #### Features